dafny-lang/dafny/docs/HowToFAQ/FAQMapMembership.md

 ---
-title: "Why does Dafny not know this obvious property of maps?"
+title: Why does Dafny not know this obvious property of maps?
 ---

-** Question: Why does Dafny not know this obvious property of maps?
+** Question

 I have this simple program: